mihirchronicles/mihirchronicles.github.io/content/essays/beyond-intellectually-stuck.md

 The ratio of coffee to water is another important factor.
 A general guideline is 1:16, which means 1 gram of coffee for every 16 grams of water.
 However, this is just a starting point and not a strict rule.
 The actual measurement depends on how much of your hot water can extract flavor from the coffee beans.

 I brew my coffee daily using a pour-over method, but I initially underestimated the intricate details involved.
-If someone had shared these numerous details, I doubt I would have continued my morning routine.
+If someone had shared these numerous details while I was starting out, I doubt I would have continued my morning routine.
 However, in the process, I realized that elegant ideas do not imply simplicity.

 The subtle nuances of reality hold significant importance in determining the final outcome, which our models, perceptions, or recipes fail to capture.
 In hindsight, everything becomes evident, but the unsung heroes of success lie in the intricate details.
 This is why details make all the difference in the world.
 The small aspects collectively contribute to substantial outcomes.